Best Tips to Hike to Machu Picchu

 There are a couple of extra hikes in Machu Picchu Pueblo or better known as Agua Calientes; if you are staying in the town before or after Machu Picchu, you can visit the following Places.

-Machu Picchu Local Museum: Located near the Puente Ruinas (The bridge to Machu Picchu), you can access this place by 20 minutes walk from Aguas Calientes, or if you finish Machu Picchu, you can request the bus driver to drop you off by the bridge.
+Machu Picchu Local Museum: Located near the Puente Ruinas (The bridge to Machu Picchu), you can access this place by a 20-minute walk from Aguas Calientes, or if you finish Machu Picchu, you can request the bus driver to drop you off by the bridge.
 There a fee (7$) to enter the museum.

 The Butterfly station: Located on the way to Machu Picchu from Aguas Calientes.
 The butterfly station is located just 10 minutes from the town.
 You will be able to learn many interesting facts about local butterflies and take pictures.
 There is a 10 soles fee to enter this place.